grafana/writers-toolkit/docs/sources/structure/topic-types/visualization/index.md

       Use the provided shared files for visualization options that are common to most visualization:

+      - Data links
+      - Field overrides
+      - Legends
       - Panel options
       - Standard options
       - Thresholds
-      - Legend
-      - Data links
-      - Field overrides
+      - Tooltips
       - Value mappings
-      - Tooltips

       If there's more than one shared file for an option, use the one that's an exact match to the UI of the particular visualization.
 If none are a match, manually document the options or create another shared file.